Sammy Smith (soccer, born 2005): International soccer

-Smith was called up to training camp with the United States under-15 team in 2020.
+Smith was called into training camp with the United States under-15 team in 2020.
 She was an alternate for the under-17 team at the 2022 CONCACAF Women's U-17 Championship before making the roster at the 2022 FIFA U-17 Women's World Cup.
 She made her international debut in the third group stage game at the World Cup, scoring twice as the United States won 4–0 against Morocco.
 She was an unused substitute in the quarterfinal match where the team fell to Nigeria on penalties.

 Smith played for the under-19 team at the 2023 Pan American Games, where they faced other countries' senior sides.
 She appeared in all five games and helped the team finish in third place.